johnclaus/chef-golang/README.md

 ## <a name="testing"></a> Testing

-This project have [foodcritic](https://github.com/acrmp/foodcritic) for syntax checking and [test-kitchen](https://github.com/opscode/test-kitchen) for integration testing.
+This project uses [foodcritic](https://github.com/acrmp/foodcritic) for syntax checking and [test-kitchen](https://github.com/opscode/test-kitchen) for integration testing.
 You can run the test suite by
 typing: `rake kitchen:all` (may be slow for the first time).